rathena/rathena/npc/custom/eAAC_Scripts/kafraExpress/readme.txt

 -------------
 The cost of using the storage, guild storage (respectively)

-(1) kekp_reset
+(#) kekp_reset
 --------------
 For Kafra Passes.
-When 1, the Pass expires when starting a chat with the Kafra.
+When set, the Pass expires after starting a chat with the Kafra the amount of times specified.
 Otherwise the variable remains active a pretty long time (probably all session).
+For example, if set to 2, after activating the pass and opening the storage, the Pass will still be active the next time you speak to a kafra, it will expire on the "third" time you speak to her.

 ($) kekp_reserveCost
 --------------------